When you first started playing pool, chances are you used ordinary house cues.

 This shortlist highlights each product’s unique features, build quality, and price:

-The 7 Best Pool Cues for Intermediate 2020
+TL;DR – These are the Best Pool Cues for Intermediate 2021:

 Kicking off our list is a two-piece pool cue by Players.

 Players Technology Series HXT15 is crafted from premium grade, hand-selected, 100% North American hard rock maple.
 You can choose from an 18 oz. up to 20.5 oz. for a better feel and handling.

 The HXT Shaft drastically reduces cue ball deflection through a high-tech ferrule increasing the power and accuracy of every shot.
 It’s treated with a Patented Stabilizer called Nelsonite that protects it from atmospheric changes ensuring that you will get to enjoy this quality cue for a long time.

 This is a well-balanced pool cue, and the low deflection creates a precision English comparable to higher-priced brands.

 The only issue but certainly not a deal-breaker is the tendency of the shaft to give off a slight vibration or feedback when you hit the cue ball with force.
 Other than that, this is a pool cue that is definitely worth more than its selling price.

 - Proprietary HXT Low Deflection Ferrule is one of the best in the market

 - Features advanced technology that is usually found in higher-priced cues